JunOh1/junoh.github.io/_pages/about.md

 My research focuses on the use of firms’ public disclosures, including disclosures in financial statements and voluntary communications, by various stakeholders.
 I am interested in how firms strategically disclose information (e.g., product markets, R&D, competition) and the consequences such disclosures have on stakeholders such as competitors and regulators.

-My research is largely motivated by industrial organization topics, such as contracting, product markets, and technology competition.
+My research is largely motivated by industrial organization topics, including contracting, product markets, innovation, and M&A.